 The Hesh 2 are Skullcandy’s first wireless headphones and retail for around a $100, making them easy on the pockets of those of us who’re still living on an allowance or just have a tight budget.
 But then again, that’s never enough of a reason to buy something so let’s see what these are like.

 The Hesh 2 is definitely the kind of wireless headphone that one can easily underestimate because of their price, but make no mistakes, these things wouldn’t have been on our list if they weren’t good.

-The Hesh 2 headphones are very well build, with a sturdy plastic on the ear cups, rubber on the head band which makes them flexible and the leather coated ear pads are very nice and comfortable.
-These are over ear headphones but since the ear pads aren’t too roomy, they might not cover larger ears so heads up for that.
+The Hesh 2 headphones are very well built, with a sturdy plastic on the ear cups, rubber on the headband which makes them flexible and the leather coated ear pads are very nice and comfortable.
+These are over-ear headphones but since the ear pads aren’t too roomy, they might not cover larger ears so heads up for that.

 For their price, the Skullcandy Hesh 2 headphones sound pretty impressive and clear.
 The sound is warm and will sit well with most casual listeners but it’s worth mentioning that the bass response isn’t very detailed.
 So if you want more quality bass, you might have to pay more and get something else, for everything else, we’d like to applaud Skullcandy’s efforts for making these wireless headphones.